csariyildiz/csariyildiz.github.io/_posts/linux/rhel/2024-07-06-identity-management.md

-* `whoami: Displays the current logged-in username.
+* `whoami`: Displays the current logged-in username.
 * `su spiderman` : Switches to the user spiderman.
 * `passwd` : Changes the password for a user.
 If run as root, it can set or change the password for any user.
 * `su -` : Switches to the root user and loads the root user's environment.